 Anxiety regarding performance is one a common theme you may have recognized in your own dreams.
 For example, about 15% of German athletes in one study reported distressing dreams before a big event, most often involving athletic failure.
 Many students also experience bad dreams related to impending tests or finals, sometimes even years after they’ve finished school.

-An older study of college students found that 90% could recall a frightening TV, movies or other media experience, and half said it had affected their sleep or eating habits in childhood or adolescence.
+An older study of college students found that 90% could recall a frightening TV show or other media experience, and half said it had affected their sleep or eating habits in childhood or adolescence.
 More surprising is that about one-fourth of the students said they still experienced some residual anxiety.
 Blood, injury, disturbing sounds, and distorted images were the most prevalent types of phobia-inducing stimuli the researchers identified.

-Severe depression and a negative self attitude were associated with higher incidence of nightmares in a recent study.
+Severe depression and a negative self attitude were associated with a higher incidence of nightmares in a recent study.
 Depression actually proved to be the strongest predictor in their research, with 28% of sufferers reporting frequent nightmares compared to the sample average of 4%.

 One study found adults with personality traits like distrustfulness, alienation, and emotional estrangement were more likely to experience chronic nightmares.
 Long-time dream researcher Ernest Hartmann proposes that people who have thinner personality boundaries and higher creativity may be more susceptible to nightmares.

-Another interesting association is political ideology.
+Another interesting association is a political ideology.
 A study of college students found that the conservative participants reported more nightmares and more fearful content than liberals, while the liberals recalled more dreams overall.

-Sleep research has documented that temperature and comfort can affect sleep quality, and environment may have some impact on dream content as well.
-Temperatures that are too cold or too hot can lead less restful sleep and more awakenings (meaning more remembered dreams), as can pain.
+Sleep research has documented that temperature and comfort can affect sleep quality, and the environment may have some impact on dream content as well.
+Temperatures that are too cold or too hot can lead to less restful sleep and more awakenings (meaning more remembered dreams), as can pain.

 Make sure your sleeping on a comfortable mattress, to reduce tossing and turning and interruptions to your nightly sleep cycle.